 A Malaysian company bought the chain restaurant and keeps Kenny Rogers Roasters alive and well in Malaysia, Singapore, Indonesia, China, the Philippines, and Thailand, but there are no more Kenny Rogers Roasters in North America.
 Sorry, Kramer.

 Kids from the 1990s who grew up near a major city had the glory of experiencing ESPN Zone, yet another themed entertainment restaurant that cropped up in 1998.
 It was a bit like Dave & Buster's with its concept—video games and food in one centralized location—but with the addition of a sports-bar-for-the-whole-family vibe.
 But it turns out, that concept wasn't good enough to last.

-All of ESPN Zone’s nine locations—in Atlanta, Disneyland, Baltimore, Denver, Chicago, New York, Las Vegas, Los Angeles, and Washington, D.C.—have closed now.
-“One of the things we talked about was when you’re in the zone it’s a special experience.
-Sometimes it’s a once-in-a-lifetime experience,” the general manager of ESPN Zone told The Baltimore Sun in 1998.
-“It’s an experience you don’t want to leave because you may not get back there real soon.”
+All of ESPN Zone's nine locations—in Atlanta, Disneyland, Baltimore, Denver, Chicago, New York, Las Vegas, Los Angeles, and Washington, D.C.—have closed.
+"One of the things we talked about was when you're in the zone it's a special experience.
+Sometimes it's a once-in-a-lifetime experience," the general manager of ESPN Zone said to The Baltimore Sun in 1998.
+"It's an experience you don't want to leave because you may not get back there real soon."
 So sad, yet so true.

 Steak and Ale

 This Texas steakhouse first opened in the 1960s, and it remained an independent chain throughout the Dallas area.
 Steak and Ale was a local hit, offering New York strip and herb-roasted prime rib for prices as low as the watts of the bulbs in its dimly-lit restaurants.